Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/07-Setup-Dev-Env.md

 - [X] Created a Python virtual environment
 - [X] Installed the required Python libraries from `requirements.txt`
 - [X] Create and populated a `.env` file in the **Woodgrove API** project.
-- [X] Connected to your database using pgAdmin
+- [X] Connected to your database using the PostgreSQL extension in VS Code.

 ## Create a Python virtual environment